Koojav/duelystslackbot/README.md

     Address to which Slack will POST data on command that refreshes card database (eg. /refreshcards)
     **Full path:** SERVER/REFRESH_CARDS_COMMAND_ENDPOINT
     **Default value:** `dsb_refresh_cards`

+    - `emojis`
+    List of emojis to be used instead of normal literals.
+    When a particular field has a value different than empty string it will send that emoji instead of usual literal.
+    **Example:** `"rarity_legendary":":dsb_legendary"`

-#### Configure Slack's custom commands for your team.
+#### Configure Slack's slash commands for your team.

-Usings Slack's web interface add two custom commands that will communicate with Ruby application.
+Usings Slack's web interface add two slash commands that will communicate with Ruby application.
 Command names used below are just an example and can be set to whatever suites your team best.

  - `/card`